SeLite/SeLite.github.io/BootstrapLoader.md

 # Details #
 It adds field `bootstrapCoreExtensions` to [Settings](Settings) module `extensions.selite-settings.common`, where you can choose file(s) containing your [Core extension] in Javascript (saved in UTF-8).
 If you're sharing your tests, you may want to configure that through [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).

-If you modify any one file that is registered with Bootstrap (while using Selenium IDE), all the registered files get re-loaded automatically next time you
+If you modify any one file that is registered with Bootstrap (while using Selenium IDE), all the registered files get re-loaded automatically

-  * run a single Selenese command (before that command)
+  * before you run a single Selenese command,
-  * run a test case/test suite (before the case/suite)
+  * before you run a [case]/[suite] or
-  * pause and subsequently resume a test case/test suite (before it is resumed)
+  * after you pause a currently case/suite run and before you subsequently resume it,
+  * but not during an active case/suite run that started before you changed the file(s).

 Apply [JavascriptEssential](JavascriptEssential), especially [Strict Javascript](JavascriptEssential#strict-javascript) and [Prevent name conflicts](JavascriptEssential#prevent-name-conflicts).